Help! I’m hearing voices

 Is it always negative?

-The experience of hearing voices really depends on each person.
+It really depends on each person.
 Hearing voices can be a frightening and upsetting experience for some young people.
-For others it can a comforting, supportive or even neutral experience.
-Eve says if the voices aren’t causing you distress or difficulties you might not feel the need to share them with anyone around you.
+For others it can be a comforting, supportive or even neutral experience.
+Eve says if it isn’t causing you distress or difficulties you might not feel the need to share them with anyone around you.

 “Some young people hear religious or spiritual voices, and it might be that hearing voices is seen as a special gift or ability, depending on your faith, culture or community,” says Eve.